‘The Dark Tower’ Film’s Release Date Has Been Moved Back Again

 — Germain Lussier (@GermainLussier) March 28, 2017

 “Dark Tower first look showed us some early action with unfinished visuals.
-A cool sequence involving Gunslinger shooting via hearing alone,” writes Peter Sciretta, owner and editor of Slashfilm.com.
+A cool sequence involving Gunslinger shooting via hearing alone,” writes Peter Sciretta, the owner and editor of Slashfilm.

 Dark Tower first look showed us some early action with unfinished visuals.
 A cool sequence involving Gunslinger shooting via hearing alone.